Process Design: Make it a Game!

 July 18, 2013

 Many teams deal with organizing complex processes involving many steps — from supply chains to sales processes.
-Getting everyone in a room to design a game board can be a great way to clarify the steps of a complicated process, define ownership at each stage and help team members remember steps that are new or have changed.
+Getting everyone in a room to design a game board can be a great visual thinking tool and a way to clarify the steps of a complicated process, define ownership at each stage and help team members remember steps that are new or have changed.

-Game boards are a powerful visual tool, and turning a process into a game focuses everyone’s creative energy on how best to achieve the ideal end-state.
+Game boards are a powerful visual thinking tool, and to “gamify”, or turn a process into a game, focuses everyone’s creative energy on how best to achieve the ideal end-state.
 Having an a clear goal firmly established helps guide the group through a discussion of how to get there.
-Designing a game board can also bring up new and creative ideas around potential short cuts and roadblocks.
+Designing collaboration tools like a game board can also bring up new and creative ideas around potential short cuts and roadblocks.

 ImageThink graphic recorder, Virginia Montgomery, has been learning about game board design as part of AlphaChimp’s training program, That Creative Space.
 Game board exercises are one tool in the graphic facilitation tool box to help groups see how they can achieve a common goal.